Sustaining French Cuisine in Neighborhood Tokyo

 There are now three employees in the kitchen.
-The newest guy works cooking lunch, baking bread and serving when the floor busy.
+The newest guy works cooking lunch, baking bread, and serving when the floor is busy.
 Newbies start working in the front of the house, and work their way into the kitchen, starting with desserts and appetizers, and eventually getting closer to the chef, who still is the man on the stove doing the main dishes.
 This is training that takes several years to complete.

 The next step may be going off to France to gain more experience.

 One of their chefs just left to work in France for a year.
 He had been working in the restaurant for seven and a half years.
 He was introduced to a job in a French restaurant with a Japanese chef, and he plans to work there for a year.
 Then he will come back for one year to work again at Bistro Sans Le Sou.
 After that, he plans to open his own restaurant.

 Before him, they had one other chef who went through this same process and now has a restaurant of his own.
 He went to France and worked there with a French chef, not a Japanese chef, and that is even better, Mrs. Kaneko said.

 “These are really like your own children growing up -- weird kids,” she said laughing.
 Actually, they have no children of their own.
 “You cannot do this type of job and have children,” she said.

 So, we can see, the chefs gradually go on to become independent, and then they must hire a new chef.
 “It is becoming more and more difficult.
 I don’t get so many calls for people looking for jobs, and I don’t get many introductions either,” Mrs. Kaneko complained.